qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ## EEPROM storage :id=eeprom-storage

-The EEPROM for it is currently shared with the RGBLIGHT system (it's generally assumed only one RGB would be used at a time), but could be configured to use its own 32bit address with:
+The EEPROM for it is currently shared with the LED Matrix system (it's generally assumed only one feature would be used at a time), but could be configured to use its own 32bit address with:

 ```c
 #define EECONFIG_RGB_MATRIX (uint32_t *)28